Mvb1122/Halloweener/README.md

 - Dad bot ripoff (prefix: I'm)
   - Have you heard of the Dad bot?
 I made it in half an hour.
 (I'm not too good at coding. . .)
 - 8ball - Send it a question following the h!8ball and it'll give you an answer from an eight-ball.
-- rps - Plays Rock-Paper-Scissors. send h!rps then Rock, Paper or Scissors, then send to play.
+- rps - Plays Rock-Paper-Scissors. h!rps then Rock, Paper or Scissors, then send to play.
 - spm - Joins your Voice Channel and plays spooky music.
   - Uses: https://www.youtube.com/watch?v=-EZ517Ls_FE
  - Kitchen Without Gun - Joins your VC and plays Kitchen Without Gun